Al2Me6/JGoL/readme.md

     public method getButton with no argument and return type JButton return button

-    private method colorize with no argument and no return: if state is true:
+    private method colorize with no argument and no return if state is true:
             set button's color to black
         else: